Gilbert Islands: World War II

 On the same day as the attack on Pearl Harbor, the Japanese invaded the Gilbert Islands, occupying 3 of them by 9 December 1941.

 On 17 August 1942, 221 U.S. Marines of the 2nd Marine Raider Battalion raided Makin from two submarines.
 The raid was intended by the Americans to confuse the Japanese about US intentions in the Pacific, a feint to draw Japanese attention away from the planned invasion route through the Solomons.
 It is instead believed to have alerted the Japanese to the strategic importance of the Gilbert Islands and led to their reinforcement and fortification.
 Marines captured during this operation were subsequently summarily executed by the Japanese, in gross violation of the laws of war.

 The 19 Marines who died were left behind for the villagers to bury.
 In 1999, a Marine Honor guard was sent to recover the bodies and found them after a villager showed them where to dig.
 All were exhumed and were taken to the United States.

 Tarawa and Abemama were occupied in force by the Japanese in September 1942 and during the next year garrisons were built up on Betio (Tarawa Atoll), and Butaritari (Makin Atoll).
 Only nominal forces were placed on other islands in the Gilberts.

 On 20 November 1943, the U.S. Army and U.S. 2nd Marine Division landed on Makin and Tarawa, initiating the battles of Makin and Tarawa, in which the Japanese were defeated.
 The Gilbert Islands were then used to support the invasion of the Marshall Islands in February 1944.
 The US built bases on Islands.

 Self-determination

 The Gilbert and Ellice Islands became autonomous in 1971.
 From 1975 to 1978, the Ellice Islands were separated, and the Gilberts became the Gilbert Islands colony, which issued stamps under that name.
-In 1979, the Gilberts opted for independence, becoming the independent nation of Kiribati.
-The Ellice Islands became the independent nation of Tuvalu.
+In 1979, the Gilberts opted for independence, becoming the independent state of Kiribati.
+The Ellice Islands became the independent state of Tuvalu in 1978.